PG: Postgres-related libraries for Clojure

 It’s not necessary to specify OIDs for all columns.
 Internally, the vector is

-is an index of a column.
+passed into the (get oids i) form where the i is an index of a column.
 A nil

 OID stands for the default encoding rule.